 6. Post-Oraposium Activities

-Presenters meet with the Chief Fellow (CF) to draft a position paper based on the content of their presentation, contributing to knowledge sharing and advocacy.
+• Presenters meet with the house to draft a position paper based on the content of their presentation, contributing to knowledge sharing and advocacy.

 7. Next Oraposium Preparation

-After each session, planning begins for the next, including new topic selection, identification of presenters, and coordination of logistical arrangements.
+• After each session, planning begins for the next, including new topic selection, presenter identification, and coordination of logistics.

 8. Compliance and Evaluation